OfficeDev/open-xml-docs/docs/word/how-to-set-a-custom-property-in-a-word-processing-document.md

 api_type:
 - schema
 ms.assetid: how-to-set-a-custom-property-in-a-word-processing-document
-title: 'How to: Set a custom property in a word processing document (Open XML SDK)'
+title: 'How to: Set a custom property in a word processing document'
 description: 'Learn how to use the classes in the Open XML SDK for Office to programmatically set a custom property in a word processing document.' ms.suite: office